Sadly if it was easy, you wouldn’t need a guide

 Education and contemplation

-If you want to make changes it really helps to have someone to discuss them with, to formulate new approaches and to commit to their success.
-Medication makes it easier to change your life, it’s an enabler but a coach can help you quickly figure out what it is you really want to change and to do so effectively and consistently.
+Coaching can help.
+If you want to make changes it really makes a difference to have someone to discuss them with, to formulate new approaches and to commit to their success.
+With coaching there is someone to help you stay on track as you make serious changes and form new habits.
+Medication makes it easier to change your life, it’s an enabler – but a coach can help you quickly figure out what it is you really want to change and to do so effectively and consistently.